HMAS Australia (D84): Decommissioning and fate

 On 31 August 1954, Australia was paid off and marked for disposal.
 She had been in service for 26 years, the longest career of a RAN warship to that date.
 The ship was sold on 25 January 1955 to the British Iron & Steel Corporation for scrapping.
 On 26 March, the cruiser was towed from Sydney Harbour by the Dutch-flagged tugboat Rode Zee.
 The ships were later joined by two other tugs for the voyage to Barrow-in-Furness via the Suez Canal, where they arrived on 5 July.
-Australia was broken up at Thos.
-W. Ward's Shipbreaking Yard at Barrow-in-Furness over the course of 1956.
+Australia was broken up at Thos W Ward's yard over the course of 1956.

 One of the cruiser's 8-inch gun barrels is on display outside the Australian War Memorial.
-A memorial to the ship's company, particularly those killed during World War II, was unveiled at Henley Beach, South Australia on 1 May 2011.
+A memorial to the ship's company, particularly those killed during World War II, was unveiled at Henley Beach on 1 May 2011.